luloxi/evolution-DAO/README.md

 # 🐣 evolution-DAO

+## Khazi Build

+Using scaffold-eth, we start with a DAO with one vote per address, and we make it go from Yes/No poll to a custom A/B choice with a deadline.

+## Current development

-DAO development learning project that makes different DAOs with increasing difficulty level
+evolution-DAO is a DAO development lesson that makes different DAOs with increasing difficulty

+To see notes and other evolution-DAO related data, [click here](https://lulox.notion.site/evolution-DAO-91a60bc9f6c449e6a1f163a380d575b1)

 Available builds:

 - **Khazi** (DAO with one vote per address)
 - **Khazum** (DAO with ERC20 as votes, minimum votes and a deadline)

-Current development:
+Under development:

 - **Khazerium** (DAO + ERC20Votes + mint NFT to proposal executor)

-Future development:

 - **Khazathon** (quadratic DAO + NFT2executor + dynamic NFT given **optionally** for voters)
 - **Khazito** (DAO with NFT as votes that invests DAO funds in holder proposed NFTs on a Marketplace)
 - **Khazefi** (DAO with Dynamic NFT as votes that allows withdrawal of ETH and decides where to stake it on execute)

-> Note: Idea was originated by [quaxwell-dapp](https://github.com/luloxi/quaxwell-dapp), a repo I was working on before I started playing with scaffold-eth

-## Pending improvements

-- Make a separate branch for Khazi
-- Make each evolution its own branch
-- **alert** on faucet withdraw, create proposal, vote success
-- Turn it into a step-by-step lesson
-- Develop new versions with TypeScript

 ## Index